-- Pass an Advanced Life Support Medical Control Physician Credentialing Examination
+- Complete the Advanced Life Support Medical Control Physician Credentialing Examination

-PGY-3 and PGY-4 residents provide on-line medical control for all 911 calls in the City of Boston!
+- PGY-3 and PGY-4 residents provide online medical control for 911 calls in the city of Boston.

-Residents of all levels are welcome to participate in research projects at Boston EMS and special operation events including the Boston Marathon, 4th of July on the Esplanade, and the Boston First Night celebration.
+Residents of all levels are welcome to participate in research projects at Boston EMS, as well as special operation events including the Boston Marathon, 4th of July on the Esplanade, and the Boston First Night celebration.

 K. Sophia Dyer, MD, FACEP

 Medical Director, Boston EMS, Police & Fire, City of Boston

 Medical Toxicologist, Boston EMS, Police & Fire, City of Boston